statecharts/statecharts.github.io/_glossary/self-transition.md

 It is important to note that self transitions (or transitions to own child states) will in fact _exit_ the state in which the transition starts.
 This is important to keep in mind and can be a source of confusion, since it leads to the _exit_ and _entry_ actions of the state to be re-executed.

 For [compound states](compound-state.html){:.glossary} this means that all substates are exited, and any [initial states](initial-state.html){:.glossary} are entered.

+## Usage

+Self transitions are commonly used to "restart" the current state, causing the exit actions to happen, followed by the entry actions.
+This also resets the timer for how long the machine has been in the state, meaning that [delayed transitions](delayed-transition.html){:.glossary} start counting from 0 again.

 ## XState